starfihs/textarea-editor/README.md

 - Reintroduce scrollbar without breaking clampscroll
 - Add wrap text, line numbers, error checking, autocomplete, other language specs, ...

 At that point I'd be much happier building a native editor from scratch in C++ and Python, but hey Sublime exists already <3.
-It would be an interesting challenge, I guess there is a niche for a complete compact (100-300 lines) vanilla JS editor
+It would be an interesting challenge though, I guess there is a niche for a complete compact (100-300 lines) vanilla JS editor
 This is enough for what I need

 This was my first time doing web dev.
 Takeaway 1: JS is so verbose and buggy that whenever possible, I should do everything in a long string (innerHTML, style elements, JSONs).
 Takeaway 2: I'm never doing a JS project again.